 Most school dinners are, let’s face it, not ideal nutritionally and leave a lot to be desired in terms of taste and appeal.
-If you’re one of those parents, I have to admit that I am no longer, face with the daily task of making packed lunch because school dinners are hitting the mark, it can be daunting, stressful and soul-sucking.
-Perhaps I am projecting, but those were MY initial thoughts and feelings when I had to make packed lunches for my youngest for a year when the primary school didn’t provide school dinners for pre-schoolers.
+If you’re one of those parents, I have to admit that I am no longer, faced with the daily task of making a kids healthy packed lunch because school dinners are hitting the mark, it can be daunting, stressful and soul-sucking.
+Perhaps I am projecting, but those were MY initial thoughts and feelings when I had to make healthy kids packed lunches for my youngest for a year when the primary school didn’t provide school dinners for pre-schoolers.

-So if you’re in for a year of packed lunches, whether or not is out of choice or because of Covid or even you’re still toying with the idea, here are my 5 top tips to help you face and triumph in this packed lunch game.
+So if you’re in for a year of packed lunches, whether or not is out of choice or because of Covid or even you’re still toying with the idea, here are my 5 top tips for healthy kids packed lunches to help you face and triumph in this game.
 I can promise that they will help keep you sane and maybe, just maybe, you’ll start to enjoy it!
 Maybe.

 1. Prep a few items in advance.
 Whether it’s a dip and some energy balls, muffins and some oat biscuits, falafel and some cooked grains, a batch of egg mayo and some date butter or a pasta sauce and some pre-chopped or fermented veg sticks, make sure you head into the week with a bit of an armoury.
 These are things can keep well in the fridge can be eaten a few different ways–on its own, in a wrap or as an accompaniment to a hearty salad or served on top of some lentils in order to suit different ages and preferences and that can be reinvented and eaten again later in the week.